retifrav/glfw-imgui-example/README.md

 ![GLFW and Dear ImGui](/img/screenshot.png "GLFW and Dear ImGui")

-More information in the following [article](https://retifrav.github.io/blog/2019/08/04/glfw-dear-imgui/).
+More information about the application in the following [article](https://decovar.dev/blog/2019/08/04/glfw-dear-imgui/).

 ## Building